-But here’s the thing: don’t do this the old way:
+But don’t do this the old way:

 The old way of beating the rule of 7 is to throw 7 things out there and hope things stick.

-But this is a scatter gun, hustler’s approach.
+This is a scatter gun, hustler’s approach.

 As Albert Einstein eloquently put it;